 The next post in this series will be, “Invisible AI - A Glance at your iPhone and its iBrain.”
 Be sure to check back next week!

-Note: This is part two of a six-part series for CFOs who are thinking about how they can optimize their business by being more data driven.
+Note: This is part three of a six-part series for CFOs who are thinking about how they can optimize their business by being more data driven.
 Here is the full series of blog posts:

 • Part 1, introduction: Reading for the Data-Driven CFO